The What and Why of Plyocare

 What are plyocare balls?

-Plyocare balls have become a popular training modality across all levels of throwing athletes.
+Plyocare balls have become a popular training modality across all levels and ages of throwing athletes.
 These plyocare balls are simple rubber-coated weighted balls that are filled with a sand-like material.
 The weights range from 3oz to 4lbs depending on company/brand you use.
 The style of use has a large variety, from “holds” to general throwing conditioning to high-intent throws.
 They have been branded by major companies such as Driveline Baseball amongst other companies and are used worldwide for all ages of throwers.

 Why do we use them?